mirzakopic/api-syncagent/docs/README.md

 # Documentation

-kcp-api-syncagent is a Kubernetes agent responsible for integrating external Kubernetes clusters.
+The api-syncagent is a Kubernetes agent responsible for integrating external Kubernetes clusters.
 It runs on a Kubernetes cluster, is configured with credentials to a kcp instance and will then synchronize data out of kcp (i.e. out of kcp workspaces) onto the local cluster, and vice versa.